Should I Get Tested for an STD?

 The hurdle for many individuals is the cost of STD testing.
 Some insurance plans cover STD testing, others only if you are experiencing symptoms.
 Many do not cover at all.
-At Physicians Immediate Care we offer our comprehensive 10 test panel for common STDs for a self-pay pricing cost of $290.00.
+At Physicians Immediate Care we offer our comprehensive 10 test panel for common STDs at our Care Level 3 price level.
+We also offer rapid Gonorrhea and Chlamydia testing at select locations at our Care Level 1 price level.
 Click here for more information on our STD testing and costs.

 How Harmful Are STDs?